🔥 AMEX Platinum Charge welcome offer: Get 150,000 bonus points + S$100 with S$8K spend

 Before we start

-Before we talk about specific cards, here’s a few important points to make.
+Before we talk about specific cards, here are a few important points to make.

 Not a comprehensive listing